guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/CI/GitHub Actions.md

 >```
 ###### <span style="color: #d79921">GitHub Packages</span>

-GitHub package is a service for hosting packages inside GitHub.
+<span style="color: #d65d0e">GitHub package</span> is a <strong style="color: #b16286">service for hosting packages inside GitHub</strong>.
 It supports images for Docker and open container initiate.

-The package service provides a native container registry --> allows to tightly integrate GitHub Actions to build and publish images using code repository events like commits and releases.
+The package service provides a native container registry <span style="color: #3588E9">--></span> allows to tightly integrate GitHub Actions to build and publish images using code repository events like commits and releases.

 GitHub packages also provides built int controls for permissions and visibility of any packages that are publish.
 For packages, permissions and visibility are inherited from the repository where the package is hosted.
-I

 It's free for public repository and data transfer is free inside actions.
 For private packages, each account receives a certain amount of storage and data transfer.